Rudd-O/seedboxtools/README.md

        seedbox to your local computer.
     2. configleecher: a configuration wizard to set up the clients to work properly against your seedbox.
+    3. uploadtorrents: a tool that lets you queue up a torrent or magnet link for download on your seedbox.

 What you need to have before using this package
 -----------------------------------------------